|Abstract: ||This report addresses the environmental concerns of the proposed development of a resort on

 Environmental monitoring has also been incorporated into the project.
 Arrangements for

-monitoring during constructional and operational phase will be considered.
-Monitoring will
+monitoring during constructional and operational phase will be considered immediately upon

-plant and a control location and quality of product water at 3 specified locations including
+powerhouse and desalination plant and a control location and quality of product water at 3

 The overall environmental impacts of the project have been assessed using appropriate

 matrices and the results indicated that the proposed project has net positive impact.
 Given that